 Problem: The justification of Z is unclear

-A high percentage means that collisions at many UEs will be ignored and thus those UEs and their neighbours will not benefit from the LAA back off mechanisms.
+A high percentage of NACKs means that collisions at many UEs will be ignored and thus those UEs and their neighbors will not benefit from the LAA back off mechanisms.
 This percentage intuitively seems to be very high, and the justification is unclear.

-In addition, the details of the calculation of this percentage are not well understood by many IEEE 802 participants because of the use of unfamiliar LTE specific terminology

 Solution: 3GPP is requested to justify the value of Z

-IEEE 802 requests that 3GPP explain and justify the selection of the value of Z, and particularly why this value does not have an adverse effect on neighbouring 802.11 devices.
+IEEE 802 requests that 3GPP explain and justify the selection of the 80% threshold for Z, and particularly why this value does not have an adverse effect on neighboring 802.11 devices.

-Suggestion: The adjustment of CWp should be described in an unambiguous manner
+Adjustment of channel access contention window should be clearly defined

 Situation: LAA defines how CWp is adjusted